 The Drama of DNA: Genomics on Stage (April 10, 2014)

-Four playwrights examine how they transformed some fascinating and complex topics rooted in genetics into compelling theater.
-Staged readings of scenes from the authors' plays complement the discussion.
+Four playwrights examined how they transformed some fascinating and complex topics rooted in genetics into compelling theater.
+Staged readings of scenes from the authors' plays complemented the discussion.

 Finding our Inner Neanderthal: Evolutionary Geneticist Svante Pääbo's DNA Quest (March 25, 2014)